LLC vs S-Corp for Taxes

 Choose LLC (Limited Liability Company) if:

-Choose S-Corporation if:
+Choose S-Corporation (S-Corp Tax Election) if:

 Frequently Asked Questions